What is Lion Trilene®?

 Low Moisture Permeability:

-Trilene® and liquid EPDM polymers are hydrophobic and ideal for waterproof coatings and electronic devices.
+Trilene® liquid EPDM polymers are hydrophobic and ideal for waterproof coatings.
 They exhibit ultra-low moisture permeability up to 40 times compared to natural rubber, nitrile rubber, and silicone compounds.
-The low moisture absorption makes the Trilene® polymers less susceptible to electrical property losses making them ideal for high humidity environments and applications.
+The low moisture absorption makes the Trilene® polymers less susceptible to electrical property losses making it ideal for high humidity environments and applications.

 Superior Stability, Adhesion, and Resistance: